The thermodynamics of computational copying in biochemical systems: Results

-After the copy step, the data (receptor) and memory (readout) are decoupled without loss of information.
+\teoresp{Immediately after copying}, the data (receptor) and memory (readout) are decoupled without loss of information.
 This means that they remain correlated, even though there is no direct physical interaction between the data and memory anymore.
-The fact that they remain correlated in the absence of direct interactions implies that the system is out of equilibrium: the free energy stored in the correlations is $kTI$.\cite{Sagawa2009, Horowitz2013, Parrondo2015} Making computational copies thus amounts to storing free energy in mutual information, and if this information is not used to extract work (as done by an efficient Maxwell Demon) but simply lost in an uncontrolled fashion during a subsequent measurement, then the process is irreversible and the information lost sets a lower bound on dissipation.
-In the random copy process, the stored information is overwritten without being used to extract work, and hence $kTI$ sets a lower bound on the dissipation for the entire cyclic copy operation, as noted in Ref. \onlinecite{Sagawa2009}.
-A copying device and a set of quasistatic protocols that can achieve this bound for various input data are given in Supplementary Fig. 1 and analysed in Supplementary Discussion 3.
+Generating correlations that persist after direct interactions cease implies pushing the combined system out of equilibrium: the free energy required is $kTI$ \cite{Sagawa2009, Horowitz2013, Parrondo2015}.
+Making computational copies thus amounts to storing free energy in mutual information, and if this information is not used to extract work (as done by an efficient Maxwell Demon) but simply lost in an uncontrolled fashion then the process is irreversible and the information lost sets a lower bound on dissipation.
+In the random computational copy process to which we map our biochemical network (see section \ref{sec:rancopy}), the stored information is not used to extract work, and hence $kTI$ sets a lower bound on entropy generation for the entire cyclic copy operation \cite{Sagawa2009}. \teoresp{For completeness,} a typical copying device and a set of quasistatic protocols that can achieve this bound for various input data are given in Supplementary Fig. 1 and analysed in Supplementary Discussion 3.

-The biochemical network considered here has the dynamics of a random copy process, and, indeed, work is not extracted from the information generated.
-Thus its dissipation is constrained by the mutual information generated in the stochastic copy process:
+\teoresp{The biochemical network is equivalent to the random copy process that generates information $I(s_R, s_{RL}, p^\prime)$ given by Eq.\,\ref{eq:info} at each copy event, and work is not extracted from the information generated.
+Its entropy generation is thus constrained by the informational bound: }